Do warehouse clubs save you money?

 The allure of shopping at big warehouse stores like Costco or Sam’s Club is undeniably strong.
-It’s not only loved by money-conscious consumers who are trying to stretch their budget, but also shoppers who are simply obsessed with perusing the two-football field-sized warehouses.
-In fact, over one-third of Americans holds a membership with a warehouse club.
+It’s not only loved by money-conscious consumers who are trying to stretch their budget, but also shoppers who are simply obsessed with perusing the two-football-field-sized warehouses.
+In fact, more than one-third of Americans hold a membership with a warehouse club.
 It seems a little crazy, and a little counter-intuitive, for someone to spend money on a club membership for the privilege of saving money—or even just to walk in the door—but millions of people do it.
 Let’s take a look at exactly how it works and if it really does save you money.

 Paying a reasonable annual membership fee that can, at the very least, be recouped in savings over the year doesn’t sound like a bad deal.
 But, there are some pitfalls that need to be considered, and they’re not quite as evident as the savings you see on your receipt.